Fixed energy deals ending soon? Lock in before the July price cap rise

 Best time to act if your fixed deal ends soon

-Timing matters because you may want to avoid early exit fees while also avoiding longer periods on an SVT.
-The right moment depends on your contract terms and the deals available at the time you compare.
+With the cap rising +13% on 1 July 2026, acting sooner protects more of your budget.
+Timing also matters because you may want to avoid early exit fees while limiting time on a higher SVT.
+The right moment depends on your contract terms and the deals available when you compare.

 When What to do Why it helps